-- Why go Beyond the SM? - What are the problems with the SM? - What direct measurements points to physics BSM - Some attempts at solutions - Supersymmetry, Extended Higgs sector, Extra dimensions, the dark sector etc - A little more on the connection to cosmology
+- Why go Beyond the SM? - What are the problems with the SM? - What direct measurements points to physics BSM - Some attempts at solutions - Supersymmetry, Extended Higgs sector, Extra dimensions, the dark sector etc - What can (new) experiments say about these? - A little more on the connection to cosmology